Nova Scotia Auto Insurance Requirements

 Driving in Nova Scotia under impaired conditions could invite heavy fines.
 If you get convicted of impaired driving with a BAC of more than .08 and an accompanying child under the age of 16 years then the following may apply.

 - Will get a criminal record

 - May have driver license suspended for at least 2 years

 - Could be fined for at least $1000

 - The offender may need to complete a program to tackle addictions

 - The driver would be required to enroll in an Ignition Interlock Program

 All penalties and jail time or suspensions for impaired driving depend on the nature of the offense.
-The penalties could be severe if the impaired driving caused death or injury.
-The following details the fines and punishment as per the number of offense.
+The penalties could be severe if impaired driving causes death or injury.
+The following details the fines and punishment as per the number of offenses.

 - The offender may have to pay a fine ranging from $600 – $2000